Weatherhead School of Management

 (University of Wisconsin-Madison)

 Chair and Professor, Banking and Finance; Faculty Director, Master of Finance

 (University of Jyvaskyla)

-Iris S. Wolstein Professor of Management Design; Faculty Director, DM Program; Chair and Professor, Design & Innovation
+Distinguished University Professor; Iris S. Wolstein Professor of Management Design; Faculty Director, Doctor of Business Administration; Chair and Professor, Design & Innovation

 Kamlesh Mathur, PhD